CityGAP at The Living City Project

 • Employs a design studio model where students brainstorm, research, design and present original work (documentaries, creative fiction, historical research, original art, performance, policy memos, etc.) to panels of community partners, scholars, practitioners and experts.

-• Creates a challenging and meaningful environment for learning and exploring by using the built and natural environment as a collaborative outdoor classroom.
+• Creates a challenging and meaningful environment for learning and exploring by using the built and natural environment as a collaborative classroom.

 Program Details